awwaiid/thelackthereof/content/Openmoko.md

 I dropped the latest qtopia on there.
 It looks nice, but not being able to run gtk apps killed it for me.
 Again, I haven't tested the phone call abilities because it was before I had the sim card.
 I went back to Om 2008.08.

 ; Debian :
 So far this is my favorite.
 I used their fancy install script to nuke my 8gig microSD card and set everything up.
 It took something like 2 hours to run, and had no issues at all.
 Once running, via ssh (since zhone-only is the default UI and there is no terminal to be found) I switched to xfce and have been having a wonderful time ever since.
 Zhone itself can run in a window in xfce.
 With this distro I have apt-get access to all of debian and a full linux desktop.
-Easier to start out full and complex and widdle back down to simplicity, I say!
+Easier to start out full and complex and whittle back down to simplicity, I say!

 ## MicroSD Card
 I got the SanDisk 8gb card, and so far it works perfectly.